Quorum Sensing: How Bacteria Communicate

 The Discovery: Quorum Sensing in Bacteria

 Discovery A: Finding genes involved in quorum sensing

 The identification of the autoinducer was important, but how did it work?
 That question was tackled by Mike Silverman and his graduate student Joanne Engebrecht in 1983.
-Silverman knew the V. fischeri findings, and he reasoned that light production could be used as powerful built-in, visible marker of the bacteria communicating with the autoinducer.
+Silverman knew the V. fischeri findings, and he reasoned that light production could be used as a powerful built-in, visible marker of the bacteria communicating with the autoinducer.

 Engebrecht and Silverman designed a cunning but fantastically simple experiment to identify the components that enabled V. fischeri to glow (Figure 7).
-Their strategy: take DNA from V. fischeri and transfer pieces of it into E. coli (a bacterium that normally lives in your gut, and which does not bioluminesce) and then check for glowing E. coli, presumably containing a piece of V. fischeri DNA with important genes required for light production.
-Of couragese, they did not know which V. fischeri genes were responsible for bioluminescence itself, for making the autoinducer, or for the response to the autoinducer.
+Their strategy: take DNA from V. fischeri and transfer pieces of it into E. coli (a bacterium that normally lives in your gut, and which does not produce bioluminescence) and then check for glowing E. coli, presumably containing a piece of V. fischeri DNA with important genes required for light production.
+Of course, they did not know which V. fischeri genes were responsible for bioluminescence itself, for making the autoinducer, or for the response to the autoinducer.
 That was the point of the experiment.
 So, they sheared the V. fischeri genome into fragments and cloned all of the segments into plasmids.
 They introduced this “library” of plasmids (each plasmid containing a random fragment of V. fischeri genomic DNA) into E. coli.
-They grew the E. coli into colonies on petri plates, turned the lights off in the room, and in the darkness, they scanned their petri plates for a recombinant E. coli colony that glowed in the dark (i.e., that emitted bioluminescence).
+They grew the E. coli into colonies on Petri plates, turned the lights off in the room, and in the darkness, they scanned their Petri plates for a recombinant E. coli colony that glowed in the dark (i.e., that emitted bioluminescence).

 Explorer’s Question: What problem(s) might have Engebrecht and Silverman encountered in their experiment?